Changissnz/nu_merchant_principal/README.md

 factor $F$.

-As this example is turning out, the "alliance" factor does not have enough value in its tasks to serve all demands of the three "alliance" units it is connected to.
+As this example is turning out, the "alliance" factor does not have enough value in any of its tasks, save for $T_4$, to serve all demands of the three "alliance" units it is connected to.
 There is the basic guideline in this connective arrangement that the supply should meet the demand, the supply being the (task,value) pairs belonging to the "alliance" factor and the demand the (task,value) pairs belonging to each of the connected "alliance" units.
 How can this problem of serving all interests be resolved without having to modify some of these numbers?
 The answer is that the problem cannot be.
-This example is vital to demonstrating why the notion of an "alliance" factor simply cannot serve as a completely reliable source of demand to any
-arbitrary network, such as this alliance.
+This example is vital to demonstrating why the notion of an "alliance" factor simply cannot serve as a completely reliable source of demand to any arbitrary network, such as this alliance.
 They, the alliance, must find ways to resolve this conflict of interest, for lack of a better phrase.
 There are